 “If you want to learn the four gifts, you’ll have to follow me,” the wind tells the audience.
 The balloon is carried to the Havasupai reservation when guests learn the first gift – the natural wonders and wildlife of America.
 Traveling on to New York City, the second gift is revealed as America’s historical and cultural riches.
 In the bayous of Louisiana, the wind says “Discover the differences among us.
 No two people are quite the same,” as guests learn the diverse origins and ethnicities of American people is the third gift.
 The final gift is fun, shown on the ski slopes of Vail, Colorado.
 “The spirits are lifting; there is nothing better than fun.”
 In that spirit of fun, the boy in the snowy scene runs home and pelts his father with a snowball.
 The spirit is contagious, and a snowball fight erupts among the family.

 “Follow me and enjoy your life,” the wind announces as nearly 100 hot air balloons rise over the crowd.
-As the balloons land in New Mexico, the crowd runs to the greet them in hopes of having their own journey.
-The presentation ends, and the hope was that guests left feeling uplifted by the message of America’s beauty, history, diversity and spirit of fun.
+As the balloons land in New Mexico, the crowd runs to greet them in hopes of having their own journey.
+The presentation ends, and the hope was that guests left feeling uplifted by the message of America’s beauty, history, diversity, and spirit of fun.

 Scenes for the film were shot on location on the Havasupai Native American Reservation near the Grand Canyon, Arizona; across New York City; St. Martin’s Parrish near Lafayette, Louisiana; Vail, Colorado; and Albuquerque, New Mexico.
 Filming the hot air balloons was challenging, according to producer W. M. Roberts.
-Because the balloons flight path is based solely on the wind, it took time, patience and resourcefulness to get the shots needed.
+Because the balloon’s flight path is based solely on the wind, it took time, patience, and resourcefulness to get the shots needed.

 The locations themselves also provided their own challenges.
 In Arizona, the balloons and equipment had to be flown in by helicopter, as there were no roads where the filming was to take place.
-One shot required towing the inflated balloon into position a mile and half along a foot path.
+One shot required towing the inflated balloon into position a mile and half along a footpath.
 In New York City, just getting permission to fly the hot air balloons was an issue.
-During filming one day, wind threatened to blow the balloon out to see, forcing the crew to make an emergency landing in the streets of Brooklyn.
+During filming one day, the wind threatened to blow the balloon out to sea forcing the crew to make an emergency landing in the streets of Brooklyn.
 The crew was subsequently arrested and charged for traffic code violations.

-The final scene, shot in New Mexico at the Albuquerque International Balloon Fiesta, was touted by Busch Gardens as the most spectacular footage of hot air balloons every filmed.
+The final scene, shot in New Mexico at the Albuquerque International Balloon Fiesta, was touted by Busch Gardens as the most spectacular footage of hot air balloons ever filmed.
 Students from local elementary schools and their parents were cast as extras to run toward the balloons as they landed.